Keeshond: Temperament

-Training

 The Keeshond is very bright in work and obedience.
 The Keeshond ranks 18th in Stanley Coren's The Intelligence of Dogs, being of excellent working/obedience intelligence.
 This intelligence makes a Keeshond a good choice for the dog owner who is willing to help a dog learn the right lessons, but also entails added responsibility.

-While affectionate, Keeshonden are not easy for the inexperienced trainer.
-Consistency and fairness are needed; and, while most dogs need a structured environment, it is especially necessary with a Keeshond.
-Like most of the independent-minded spitz breeds, Keeshonden respond poorly to heavy-handed or forceful training methods.

-Many behavioral problems with Keeshonden stem from these intelligent dogs inventing their own activities (often destructive ones, like digging and chewing) out of boredom.
-They need daily contact with their owners and much activity to remain happy.
-Keeshonden do not live happily alone in a kennel or backyard.

-Keeshonden can also be timid dogs.
-It is important to train them to respect, but not fear, their owners and family.
-Keeshonden want to please, so harsh punishment is not necessary when the dog does not obey as quickly as desired.
-They like to spend time with their owners and love attention.

 Health

 Keeshonden are generally a very healthy breed.
 Though congenital health issues are not common, the conditions which have been known to sometimes occur in Keeshonden are hip dysplasia, luxating patellas (trick knee), epilepsy, Cushing's disease, diabetes, primary hyperparathyroidism, and hypothyroidism.
 Von Willebrand's disease has been known in Keeshonden but is very rare.
 An accurate test for the gene causing primary hyperparathyroidism (or PHPT) has recently been developed at Cornell University.
 As with any breed, it is important when buying a puppy to make sure that both parents have been tested and certified free from inherited problems.
 Test results may be obtained from the breeder, and directly from the Orthopaedic Foundation For Animals site.

-Keeshonden in a UK Kennel Club survey had a median lifespan of 12 years 2 months.
-1 in 4 died of old age, at an average of 14–15 years.